 Consumers Are Hungry for Content-Based Connections.

 As consumers, our expectations have risen.
 We expect brands to tell stories and deliver valuable content in a zero-effort customer journey.
-As a result, businesses must be able to adapt quickly with the right tools, and the status quo just doesn't cut it in the new frontier of content commerce.
+Storytelling is one of the most sought-after skills among marketers and customer-centric brands due to its crucial role in the human experience.
+With the right stories told through content, brands can appeal to potential customers and convert them into buyers.
+As a result, businesses must be able to adapt quickly with the right tools, as maintaining the status quo doesn't cut it in the new frontier of content commerce.

 Examples of Content That Can Be Used to Drive Commerce

 Companies are more focused than ever on creating content that engages, inspires, and converts consumers into brand-loyal customers who make repeat purchases.
 Some common examples of content that can be created to build consumer trust include:

 Tips and tricks shared via Instagram reels and other social channels

 Educational blog posts

 Content Commerce for B2B Companies

 Merging content and commerce in B2B may not immediately seem like a straightforward approach, but the reality is that B2B customers are just as hungry for content.
 Everything from blogs and whitepapers, to industry-focused podcasts can help turn visitors into potential customers.

 Ultimately, companies that give their customers a unique and highly personalized content experience have risen to the top – and this will continue to be the “secret sauce” behind high-growth ecommerce brands.